vianetz/hashover-next/README.md

 ```
 composer install
-# Do all settings and then execute
+# Edit settings in config/settings.json and then execute
-composer build-js
+composer hashover:build-js
 ```